Introduction:The Complete Airbrush Equipment List to Start Airbrushing the Right way

 Check out my guide “How to clean your Airbrush” to have more information about this subject.

-Like it is in most companies nowadays, health and safety is an important thing to consider especially when it is your health you are talking about!
+Like it is in most companies nowadays, health and safety is an important factor to consider especially when it is your own health you are talking about!
 When spraying paints you might inhale particles that can be harmful for your lungs.

 Airbrush Booth Kit:

 Ideal to avoid messing up the area where you are planning to spray with your airbrush.
-Although you could make one yourself with cardboard, you might be interested by some ready to buy Spay boot Kit that not only with avoid messing up but have other features like their own ability to extract and control the mist , turn table etc…
+Although you could make one yourself with cardboard, you might be interested by some ready to buy Spray boot Kit that not only with avoid messing up but have other features like their own ability to extract and control the mist , turn table etc…